Get more life out of your running shoes with these simple tips!

 Don’t toss your shoes into the washing machine!
 DON’T!!!!
 Just use a paper towel and some water to spot clean.
 Make sure to get any rocks or pebbles out of the tread.
 And never put them in a dryer.
 That’s a great way to ruin a great pair of shoes.

 Help them dry the right way.

-While I BEG you not to put your shoes in the dryer, keeping them dry will help them last longer.
+While I BEG you not to put your shoes in the dryer (this breaks down the shoe), keeping them dry will help them last longer.
 Let them air dry.
-If they get soaked from a rainy run (one of my favorite types of runs!), take the insoles out to dry and then stuff the shoes with newspaper or packing paper.
+If they get soaked from a rainy run (one of my favorite types of runs!), take the insoles out to dry and then stuff the shoes with newspaper or packing paper to help dry your shoes.
 (Hey, let’s be honest, we’re all shopping online a lot more these days.
 We all have it around!)